 - Plant a Tree Today supports forests and green living.

-- World Wide Fund for Nature promotes global nature and wildlife conservation.
+- World Wide Fund for Nature promotes global nature and wildlife habitat conservation.

 - One Tree Planted plants trees in various countries around the world.